 ‘Laura McVeigh’s moving novel retells the history of Afghanistan after the Soviet invasion through the experiences of one family – as seen through the eyes of a young woman.
 McVeigh pays tribute to the resilience of Afghan women through her depiction of the horrors they undergo – and the strength that they find to survive.’ – Deeyah Khan, UNESCO Goodwill Ambassador for Artistic Freedom & Creativity

 Laura is currently working on her second novel, The Plantation House.
 You can hear a little about it in this BBC Interview.
-She is also writing screenplays and original content for television, and features in 2017’s Hollywood’s Top 100 New Writers Young and Hungry List and The Hit List 2017 with her manuscript, The Plantation House.
+She is also writing screenplays and original content for television, and has featured in Hollywood’s Top 100 New Writers Young and Hungry List and The Hit List 2017 with her manuscript, The Plantation House.
+New work has recently shortlisted in Screencraft’s Cinematic Book award.

 Laura McVeigh grew up in Northern Ireland.
 She read Modern & Medieval Languages at Cambridge University after which she moved to London where she worked in publishing, human rights and the charity sector.